 Merging Theory and Practice

-Having earned a Master’s in film and television production, I work to create opportunities for practical experience and production even in theoretical courses.
-Making media is one of the best ways for students to consume media more critically.
-Alternately, future media creators need to learn media theory and cultural studies to create work that breaks down existing power structures.
-I therefore combine traditional pedagogical methods like research papers, essays and exams with projects that allow students to translate their theoretical understanding of the material into creative works meant to ground theory in their own experience.
+Practical experience and creative production are necessary for grounding feminist and media theory and for giving students the tools to make social and cultural interventions.
+Thus, I combine traditional pedagogical methods like research papers, essays and exams with projects that allow students to translate their theoretical understanding of the material into creative works meant to ground theory in their own experience.

 In my Media Literacy course, students collaborated on, researched, and wrote grant proposals for fictional non-profit organizations designed to teach media literacy to a specific population.
 As both a TA and a summer instructor for Introduction to Popular Movies and TV, I helped to design the course’s final group video production assignment, in which students storyboard, script, shoot, and edit a 3-4 minute video that engages their knowledge of both form and representation.
 Finally, in several classes, I’ve assigned a 5-8-minute audio documentary on a course-related case study in which students interview peers, professors, and community members.
 These projects not only sharpen students’ writing and production skills, they also require that students translate complicated concepts for a wider audience and ground theoretical paradigms in real-world examples.